PipeWire/wireplumber/docs/rst/configuration/main.rst

 Main configuration file
 =======================

-The main configuration file is by default called ``wireplumber.conf``.
+The main configuration file is by default ``wireplumber.conf``.
 This can be changed on the command line by passing the ``--config-file`` or ``-c`` option::

   wireplumber --config-file=bluetooth.conf